CSharperMantle/wer2020-ningbo/README.md

 `lower-bot` contains sources for bots that works on lower platform.

-`tools` contains core that are for testing, calibration or so.
+`tools` contains code that are for testing, calibration or so.

 Other sources are used for upper bots.